tlubin/blt/README.md

 #BLT

-##Discover differences in the behavior of two C++ classes by executing traces symbolically and concretely.
+##Discover differences in the behavior of two C++ classes that implement the same API through the power of combined concrete and symbolic testing.

 ####How to Use:
 - Dependencies: